The Cost to Paint the Exterior of a House

 Painting a home’s exterior is not a job for the inexperienced and could be very dangerous.
 However, if you’re ambitious enough to consider doing this as a DIY project, you’ll have to budget for all of the supplies you need to invest in to pull it off.

-To estimate how many gallons of paint you’ll need, consider that a single gallon of paint can typically cover 250 to 400 square feet.
+To estimate how many gallons of paint you’ll need, consider that a single gallon of paint can typically cover 200 to 450 square feet.
 The average-sized home, 2,500 square feet, will require 8-15 gallons for a single coat.

-Since the total sqft of the total trim is sometimes hard to calculate, you can estimate 1.5 gallons of trim paint per 6 gallons of siding.
+Since the total sqft of the trim is sometimes hard to calculate, you can estimate 1.5 gallons of trim paint per 6 gallons of siding.
 Accent trim, separate door, and shutter colors will all be purchased as individual gallons of paint.

-How Location Affects Cost
+How Location Affects Painting Cost

 The local cost of living will significantly impact how much you can expect to pay for a house painting project.
 Insurance rates, labor rates, workers’ compensation coverage, seasonality, and local material costs will also influence rates.